You are here

 In this example, if the producer had purchased an RP policy at the 60 percent coverage level, no indemnity would be received; however, an RP policy with 80 percent coverage would pay the producer an indemnity of $119 per acre (the $544 final guarantee minus the producer’s actual revenue of $425).

 The point of this illustration is not that higher coverage levels are better than lower coverage levels.
 Indeed, if premiums are actuarially fair, then, on average, the higher indemnities associated with higher coverage levels will be just covered by the higher premiums associated with those coverage levels.
 The focus of this illustration is that the choice of coverage level can, at times, have an important impact on a producer’s financial position.
-If, for instance, the producer in this example must generate revenues of at least $375 per acre in order to cover most production costs, then he or she should by all means consider a coverage level that will provide that.
-On the other hand, if the producer’s financial position is such that major loss will not jeopardize the survivability of the operation, then the additional expense for higher coverage levels may not be justified.
+If, for instance, the producer in this example must generate revenues of at least $375 per acre to cover most production costs, then he or she should by all means consider a coverage level that will provide that.
+On the other hand, if the producer’s financial position is such that a major loss will not jeopardize the survivability of the operation, then the additional expense for higher coverage levels may not be justified.

 Shallow Loss Coverage Example

-An example of how the STAX program works in the case where the producer selects a 100 percent STAX protection factor and the 70 percent STAX coverage level is shown below in Table 3.
+An example of how the STAX program works, in the case where the producer selects a 100 percent STAX protection factor and the 70 percent STAX coverage level, is shown in Table 3.
 The expected county income per acre ($828.36) is first calculated by multiplying the expected county yield (1,062 pounds per acre) by the insurance projected price ($0.78 per pound).
 The income level ($745.52 per acre) that would trigger a STAX indemnity is then calculated by multiplying the expected county income by 90 percent.
 The lowest STAX income guarantee is calculated by multiplying the expected county income by 70 percent.
 The maximum STAX indemnity is calculated by subtracting the lowest STAX income guarantee from the STAX trigger ($745.52 − $579.85 = $165.67 per acre).
 In this example, the actual county income ($560 per acre) is calculated by multiplying the insurance harvest price ($0.80 per pound) by the actual county yield (700 pounds per acre).
 The county indemnity of $165.67 per acre in this example is calculated by taking the smaller of the maximum STAX indemnity ($165.67 per acre) or the difference ($185.52 per acre) between the STAX trigger ($745.52) less the actual county income ($560 per acre).

 Table 3.
 STAX example.